evawiedmann/Marios-Auth/README.md

 2020-02-09

 ## Description:
 This application was made as part of a coding project for Eva Wiedmann, a student at _[Epicodus](http://www.epicodus.com)_, a vocational school for technology careers based in Portland, OR.
 The project is designed to create an application to catalog a company's products and let people leave reviews.
+It includes user authentication functionality.

 ## Setup/Installation instructions:
 * Click the `Clone or download` button and copy the link.